Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us04/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> "...driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals."
+> "Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of agriculture phytopharmaceuticals."

->
-> These are the skills specified by the client.
+> This part of the specifications is important because we can find the skills specified by the client.

->
+>  " US01 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have."

+> This means that Skills must be registered before, and stay registered, for the HRM to assign them to a collaborator.

+> "Human Resources Manager (HRM) - a person who manages human resources and defines teams based on the needs of ongoing projects and the skills of the employees."

+> The HRM is the actor responsible for assigning skills to a collaborator.

 **From the client clarifications:**